JerrySM64/dotfiles/README.md

 # Dotfiles and configuration files for NixOS
-This is my collection of dotfiles and configuration files for NixOS etc. Feel free to poke around.
-Maybe you find something you like or learn new things from it.
+This is my collection of dotfiles and configuration files for NixOS, that I used to use before rewriting my entire flake.
+This branch solely exists for the purpose of preservation and will not be updated!

+Feel free to poke around.
+Maybe you find something you like.

 ## Overview of the dots
 ### Shells